Jpec57/jpecs_home/frontend/src/assets/articles/build_your_first_flutter_app.md

 }
 ```

-Really close to the Javascript equivalent, this method has simply to call `runApp` with your root widget as a argument and you are free to go.
+Really close to the Javascript equivalent, this method has simply to call `runApp` with your root widget as an argument and you are free to go.
 Nothing to watch here!

 #### Tuned

 ...
-But, we don't like it simple.
-If you want to ensure that the user will use your app with all of the necessary permissions, you can ask for them at initialization.
+But, we don't like to keep it simple.
+If you want to ensure that the user will use your app with all of the necessary permissions, you can ask for those at initialization.

 In our case, we need to be sure that the user has granted the location permission for this application to run.
 Otherwise, he should probably not be using a geolocalisation app...

+Note that we are calling `WidgetsFlutterBinding.ensureInitialized()` to be sure that Flutter is correctly initialized before running any code that could go before the `runApp` function.

 ```
 void main() async {